This is our review of the best large dog agility equipment in 2021.

 This walkway is perfect for the biggest of dogs and is sturdy enough to last you for as long as you need it.

 - Pretty hefty to move around

-If you are interested in sturdy, long-lasting equipment and you are serious about your dog agility training, then the next thing you will want is a seesaw.
-These obstacles are common practice in any dog agility show.
+Ideal for balance, this sturdy, long-lasting equipment is great if you are serious about your dog agility training.
+These obstacles are common in any dog agility gear.
 They happen to be one of the more challenging obstacles for dogs to conquer but are fantastic mental and physical stimulation for them.

 The shipping weight is 9kg in total and is strong enough to remain outdoors in a dedicated area.

 The regulation size for large dog breeds is always a big hurdle in the competition scene (pun intended).
 Here are the Kennel Club‘s official dimensions for some obstacles in the large breed categories:

 - Hurdles: 60cm